 Taking advantage of Gerrard’s misfortune, Ba raced through and slotted the ball imperiously past Simon Mingolet to ensure his name would be celebrated in verse by the country’s banter merchants.

-Ba eventually ended up in Turkey with Istanbul Basaksehir, where he scored a hilarious goal against an out-paced Manchester United defence in last season’s Champions League.
+Ba eventually ended up in Turkey with Istanbul Basaksehir, where he scored a hilarious goal against an out-paced Manchester United defence in the Champions League.
 He announced his retirement in September 2021.